Download this submission:

 - End Robodebt.
 The government's automated debt recovery program has caused needless anxiety for 445,000 Australians, and yet one in six debts was reduced (some to zero) upon review.
 The scheme also costs about as much as it recovers.

 As the inquiry plays out, the absurd cruelty escalates: a Newstart recipient has had her payments suspended after speaking at a hearing.
 The expensive cashless welfare card "trial" looks set to be extended even though it was badly implemented and its outcomes were badly measured.
 The proposal to drug-test people on specific forms of income support has reared its ugly head again.

 Our once-decent social support system is being attacked from all angles.
 The Science Party is proud to advocate for income support that is compassionate as well as backed by evidence in achieving its aim of improving people's lives.

 Right now, there is furious agreement from progressives, conservatives, the business community, and the people most affected that Australia should raise the rate of income support to benefit us all.

-UPDATE 2/1//2019: A link to the submission in PDF format was added.
+UPDATE 2/1/2020: A link to download the submission in PDF format was added.
 It was not shared initially as parliamentary committees usually request that submissions are not shared until they are published on the inquiry website.